FAQs

 How should I submit my research project?

-- Detail its international scope and future prospects.
+- International scope and future of the research

 Do I have to submit my CV in any specific format/form?